Spatial Development in Cameroon

-Introduction

 Generally, spatial development is linked to include all the techniques used by planners, geographers and other actors of decision making to facilitate integrated balanced development.
 Spatial planning for development has no territorial barrier, ranging across continents, regions, nations and local communities.
 Various forms of spatial development qualities have been attributed mainly by the Developed World, while the Developing World and Cameroon in particular, are still trying to integrate the formula into their system.
 As such, to understand better spatial development in Cameroon, a brief notion of the African context is necessary.

 Summary of Spatial Development in the Africa context

 Today, programmes that promotes spatial equity in national development are being given increased attention by international agencies and governments of developing nations, including Cameroon.
 Industrial expansion within the metropolitan centres is now given the same priority as agricultural policies.
 However, the inability to build a productive spatial system that integrates urban centres and rural hinterlands into mutual networks of production and exchange has led to a growing number of poor people in the developing nations.